Thursday, 18 May 2023

 Psychoanalysis

 He got another small peg of liquor.
 I stopped taking more.
-Suddenly he became pliant and told that I should not conclude that he had totally changed.
+Suddenly he became pliant and told me that I should not conclude that he had totally changed.
 He spoke these words through his eyes as if he was cautioning me.
-He quoted a small incident to attest his words.
+He quoted a small incident to attest to his words.
 It happened six months ago, he said:

 I remained silent for a minute this time too.

-He touched my face, and asked, “Are you ready?”
+He touched my face and asked, “Are you ready?”

 “How much will you pay for it?”
 I asked him.

-If he started writing down the dreams in a note book for four days, he wouldn’t get any dream on the fifth day, he said.
+If he started writing down the dreams in a notebook for four days, he wouldn’t get any dream on the fifth day, he said.
 He told that dreams would run away if we kept our watch on them.
-When I asked him what if they came back again, he replied that he wouldn’t have a definite answer for it just the way this magnificent life does not contain answers to all its riddles.
+When I asked him what if they came back again, he replied that he wouldn’t have a definite answer for it, just the way this magnificent life does not contain answers to all its riddles.

 ***Ended***